eProsima/Fast-DDS-docs/docs/fastdds/use_cases/request_reply/request_reply.rst

 ------------------------------------

-When the client application receives a reply (for example through |DataReaderListener::on_data_available-api|), the client application should identify which reply is an answer for its request.
+When the client application receives a reply (for example through |DataReaderListener::on_data_available-api|), the client application should identify if the received reply is the one expected for its request.
 For this the client application has to compare the stored |SampleIdentity-api| with the incoming
 |SampleInfo::related_sample_identity-api|.